Deploy and Run Applications on Qt Application Manager Devices

 make installcommand to a temporary location within the build directory.
 You can add files to the package by using the INSTALLS variable.

-Note: Your application has to be self contained and must ship all its dependencies within the application package.
-Only exception are dependencies to the general system available on the target, like Qt or QML imports.
+Note: Your application needs to be self contained and ship all its dependencies within the application package (except for dependencies to the general system available on the target, like Qt or QML imports).

 - Create Application Manager package